uktrade/iigb-beta-content/content/beta/industries/technology/sub-sectors/data-analytics/sections/data_infrastructure_and_talent/ja_JP.md

 ---
-title: The data infrastructure and talent to succeed
+title: "The data infrastructure and talent to succeed"
 ---

 Having such an advanced data sector means we have the infrastructure and skills to meet rising demand.